hwipl/blog/drafts/tc-bpf_from_c/README.md

 }
 ```

-You can, for example, save the code in `tc-accept.c` and then build the bpf
+You can, for example, save the code in `tc-accept.c` and then build the BPF
 program as `tc-accept.o` with clang:

 ```console